AndrewAOlson/PythonProj/README.md

 The dates in the csv and the dates the user inputs must be in M/D/YYYY format, so I split each date by the "/" character and then made sure there were 3 ints that were adequate month, day, and year numbers.
 I then used the datetime module to compare the dates in the new format using the less than and greater than operators

+## Methodology for categorizing arrests by charge and district

+The csv file contains the charge code and district in which the arrest took place.
+Categorizing by district was simple, just storing each arrest in a dictionary based on the district for that row.
+Categorizing by arrest was more difficult, because it meant deciphering the charge codes.
+If the charge code was not given, I listed it as unknown.
+After some research, I found that if the first number in the charge code was a 1, it was a misdemeanor arrest.
+If the first number was anything else, it was a felony arrest.

 ## Video Link

 https://youtu.be/AxmJIDzjPZE